kearutherford/BerkeleyForestsAnalytics/README.md

 ## Installation instructions

-To install the `BerkeleyForestAnalytics` package from GitHub:
+To install the `BerkeleyForestsAnalytics` package from GitHub:

 ``` r
 # install and load devtools